Polymorph (Red Dwarf)

-"Polymorph" is the third episode of science fiction sitcom Red Dwarf Series III, and the fifteenth in the series run.
+"Polymorph" is the third episode of science fiction sitcom Red Dwarf Series III, and the fifteenth in the show overall and was written by Rob Grant and Doug Naylor, and directed by Ed Bye.

 It premiered on the British television channel BBC2 on 28 November 1989.
 It is considered by some to be the series' best.

-Written by Rob Grant and Doug Naylor, and directed by Ed Bye, the episode has the crew fighting a shapeshifting, emotion-stealing creature.
+The episode has the crew fighting a shapeshifting, emotion-stealing creature.
 It is the only Red Dwarf episode to feature a pre-credits warning about the content.
-The episode was re-mastered, along with the rest of the first three series, in 1998.
+The episode was remastered, along with the rest of the first three series, in 1998.

 Plot

 A non-human life-form with shape-changing properties escapes from a waste pod floating in space and gets aboard Red Dwarf.
 Although Holly (Hattie Hayridge) detects it, despite scepticism by Arnold Rimmer (Chris Barrie) that it's a false alarm, the creature attacks Dave Lister (Craig Charles) while he is having a meal.
 As Rimmer and Cat (Danny John-Jules) wait for him to recover in the Medical Unit, Kryten (Robert Llewellyn) and Holly reveal the creature to be a man-made genetic mutant called a "Polymorph", designed to leech off its target's negative emotions, revealing that when Lister suffered immense fear when the creature attacked, it drained him of it and has now left him all too eager to face any danger.

 To avoid it, the others seal Lister away and prepare to escape with a Starbug for a getaway.
 However, the Polymorph manages to capture each on their own, after an accident with heat-seeking bazookoids, and trick them into exposing a negative emotion – Cat loses his vanity; Kryten loses his guilt; and Rimmer loses his anger.
 All four find themselves at a disadvantage against the creature as a result, but opt to confront it down in the ship's cargo decks.
 Although things don't start well, they defeat it by pure luck thanks to their earlier accident, causing them to recover their lost emotions.
 As the group leave the cargo decks, they are unaware of a second Polymorph having boarded the ship from the same waste pod floating past Red Dwarf, which follows them, mimicking Lister's appearance.